Marker Logo

 this page online

 Location.
-33° 42.615′ N, 117° 46.072′ W. Marker is in Irvine, California, in Orange County.
-Memorial is at the intersection of Yale Avenue and Yale Ave. / Bryan Ave., on the right when traveling south on Yale Avenue.
+33° 42.615′ N, 117° 46.072′ W. Memorial is in Irvine, California, in Orange County.
+It is at the intersection of Yale Avenue and Yale Ave. / Bryan Ave., on the right when traveling south on Yale Avenue.
 Touch for map.
-Marker is in this post office area: Irvine CA 92620, United States of America.
+Memorial is in this post office area: Irvine CA 92620, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Frances Packing House (about 500 feet away, measured in a direct line); Late 1700s and 1800s The Endurance of a Culture (approx. 1.2 miles away); The Bath House (approx. 1.6 miles away); The Bunkhouse (approx. 1.7 miles away); Living and Working on the Irvine Ranch (approx. 1.7 miles away);
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Frances Packing House (about 500 feet away, measured in a direct line); Irvine Valencia Growers (approx. 0.9 miles away); A Turning Tide (approx. 1.1 miles away); An Exciting New Era (approx. 1.1 miles away); The Evolution of the City (approx. 1.1 miles away); Late 1700s and 1800s (approx. 1.2 miles away); The Bath House (approx. 1.6 miles away); The Bunkhouse (approx. 1.7 miles away).
+Touch for a list and map of all markers in Irvine.

 3. Northwood Gratitude and Honor Memorial